 Nebettepe (Nebet Hill) –The remains of the ancient Thracian town, Eumolpias, lie here.
 It has grown up as one of the first city centers in south-east Europe.
 Basic components that are characteristic for the towns of that time have been found – strong fortified walls that have surrounded sanctuaries and an aristocratic palace.
 The most ancient part of the fortress is very interesting – a stone construction without solder, consisting of roughly-made surface blocks.
 Nebettepe covers the north part of the Three-hill Massif.
 There are preserved remakes of the north fortified wall form the time of Justinian the Great (VI century).
 The wall has had a constructed “poterna” - a small gate with a secret vaulted exit, which had stairs leading to the hill`s foot and the south bank of Maritsa river.
 The fortified walls of Nebettepe have been also remade in the Middle Age.
 The reconstructions during the Second Bulgarian State are very obvious.
 At that time big water depots were discovered.
 One of them is very impressive – a rectangular water depot with an arched cover and a capacity of 300 000 liters.

 Antique Odeon and Antique Forum - This place is the largest forum complex within the territory of Bulgaria.
 Here was concentrated the administrative, economical, cultural and religious life of the antique city.
 It is located on the southern side of the central post office.
 On the northern side of the forum complex there are public works.
 The first city Treasury of Moesia and Thrace was situated here.
 In the north-western corner it is located the Odeon of the Forum Complex.
 It has 300 - 350 seats.
 It consists of all elements of a covered theatre building.
 Among the discoveries are some precious marble fragments of the building, an inscription on the base of an emperor’s statue, a gallery with preserved antique walls, original marble semi-columns and 87 old silver coins that had probably been hidden during the Gothic invasion.
 Today it is a place of concert shows.
+The sight presented here has since been reconstructed.

 Archaeological Museum – The archaeological treasure of ancient Thrace is kept here.
 During its existence the museum strengthens its position as a second in size and significance museum with a fund of over 80 000 museum units.
 There are exponents of national and world importance, such as a rich collection of Neolithic ceramics and religious plastic arts, the ritual fireplace of Nebettepe (Nebet Hill), richly decorated Thracian armour, etc. There is the impressive golden treasure of Panagyurishte from IV-th century B.C., which consists of nine uniquely decorated golden utensils with common weight of 6,164 kg.
 One can see the spectacular marble frieze with images of deities, embossed decorations from the Antique Stadium and from other remarkable buildings of Philippopolis.

 Tsar Ivaylo Str. tel.: +359 32 634 008 Summer working hours /April-October/: 9:00 – 18:00 Winter working hours /November-March/: 9:00 – 17:30 Day for a free-of-charge visit: First Thursday of each month – for students and retirees The Ancient theatre of Philipoppol is one of the best-preserved ancient theatres in the World.
 It is located on the Southern slope of the Three Hills, in the saddle between Taksim and Dzhambaz tepe.
 Discovered by archaeologists from Plovdiv and reconstructed in the beginning of the 80s of XX century, the Ancient theatre of Philipoppol is among the most significant findings from the Roman period.
 Recently found and deciphered inscription on a monumental pedestal reveals that the theatre has been constructed in the 90s of I century A.D., when Philippolol was under the rulership of Titus Flavius Cotis – an heir of a Thracian Royal Dynasty, the high priest of the Tracian province, representative of the Metropolitan Court of Justice and a person in charge of the construction sites.
 The open-air spectator’s area includes 28 concentric rows of marble seats, surrounding the stage– orchestra, which has the shape of a horseshoe with diameter 26.64 m.
 Apart from theatre performances, the venue was used for gladiatorial and hunting games, as well as a seat of the General Assembly of the Roman province of Thrace (Tracon koinon).
 It was in use until the end of IV century and had a capacity of about 6 000 spectators.
 There used to a lodge for the Emperor and other officials on the second row of seats above the archway.
 Nowadays, the Ancient theatre is symbolical for Plovdiv and adjusted to the city’s modern cultural life.
 It is operating as a stage of opera, music and drama.
 Some of the best annual events are the International Folklore Festival, the Opera Festival "Opera Open", the Rock Festival "Sounds of Ages" and many others.
+The sight presented here has since been reconstructed.